 How Can I Participate?

 Familiarize yourself with issues, pray about them, and discuss them with friends and family.
 Take issues to your congregation, attend public meetings, and write letters to the editor.
-Consider taking a part in WCC program activities, joining the Peace and Justice or Unity and Relationships Commission, or the Friends of the Council.
+Consider taking a part in WCC program activities, joining the Peace and Justice or Unity and Relationships Commission, or giving a financial gift to the WCC.

 If you have questions about any of the Council’s programs contact us at (608) 837-3108 or email us at: email@example.com.